 - The Right to be Informed Taxpayers have the right to know what they need to do to comply with the tax laws.
-They are entitled to clear explanations of the laws and IRS procedures in all tax forms, instructions, publications, notices, and correspondence.
-They have the right to be informed of IRS decisions about their tax accounts and to receive clear explanations of the outcomes.
+They are entitled to clear explanations of the laws and state and federal procedures in all tax forms, instructions, publications, notices, and correspondence.
+They have the right to be informed of state and federal decisions about their tax accounts and to receive clear explanations of the outcomes.

-- The Right to Quality Service Taxpayers have the right to receive prompt, courteous, and professional assistance in their dealings with the IRS, to be spoken to in a way they can easily understand, to receive clear and easily understandable communications from the IRS, and to speak to a supervisor about inadequate service.
+- The Right to Quality Service Taxpayers have the right to receive prompt, courteous, and professional assistance in their dealings with the IRS and the Texas Comptroller.
+This includes the right to be spoken to in a way that is easy to understand, to receive clear and easily understandable communications from these agencies, and to speak to a supervisor about inadequate service.

-- The Right to Pay No More than the Correct Amount of Tax Taxpayers have the right to pay only the amount of tax legally due, including interest and penalties, and to have the IRS apply all tax payments properly.
-The Right to Challenge the IRS’s Position and Be Heard Taxpayers have the right to raise objections and provide additional documentation in response to formal IRS actions or proposed actions, to expect that the IRS will consider their timely objections and documentation promptly and fairly, and to receive a response if the IRS does not agree with their position.
+- The Right to Pay No More than the Correct Amount of Tax Taxpayers have the right to pay only the amount of tax legally due, including interest and penalties, and to have the tax agency apply all tax payments properly.
+The right to challenge the agency's position and be heard.
+Taxpayers have the right to raise objections and provide additional documentation in response to formal IRS actions or proposed actions, to expect that the agencies will consider their timely objections and documentation promptly and fairly, and to receive a response if the tax agency does not agree with their position.